dynamiccast/sails-json-api-blueprints/README.md

 - `destroyOneRecord` DELETE /{model}
 - `updateOneRecord` PATCH /{model}/{id}

-## Customize models' attributes keys case
+## Customize serialized JSON models' attributes keys case

 While JSON API recommends multiple words variable to use a '-' as separator (http://jsonapi.org/recommendations/#naming) *sails-json-api-blueprints* remains open to `kebab-case` (the preferred), `snake_case`, `camelCase` or simply no change at all during serialization.